statycc/pymwp/c_files/readme.md

 ## Infinite Examples

-The `infinite` folder contains examples of C source code that are assigned matrices that always contains infinite coefficients, no matter the choices.
+The `infinite` folder contains examples of C source code that are assigned matrices that always contain infinite coefficients, no matter the choices.

 | file | description |
 | --- | --- |